Flying Finnair to Japan: What is it like?

 The Small Print

-I flew Finnair from Berlin to Osaka (Kansai International) in May 2024.
-I paid 924 Euro for my return Economy flight, as always, all paid by myself.
-I signed up to the Finnair Frequent FLyer Programme to collect Avios Reward points but I can’t say much about that yet.
-I wasn’t asked to write this review, all opinions are my own etc.
+I flew Finnair from Berlin to Osaka (Kansai International) in May 2024, November 2024 and January 2025 .
+I paid between 680 and 920 Euro for my return Economy flights, as always, all paid by myself.
+I signed up to the Finnair Frequent Flyer Programme to collect Avios Reward points but I can’t say much about that yet.
+I wasn’t asked to write this review, all opinions are my own etc. This review was first published in June 2024 and updated in January 2025

 I hope this helps in your decision whether to use Finnair on your next flight.